ernestbuffington/bt.86it.us/README.md

 # PHP-AN602

-We AIM to manage all your online content in one place!
+We AIM to manage all of your online content in one place!

 PHP-AN602 is a cross-platform mobile and web development CMS solution running on PHP 8.x. created by the members of The 86it Developers Network and has been in development since November 26, 2020